akopich/woid/README.md

 ```
 #### `woid::Any`

-`woid::Any` is a general-purpose type-erased container.
+`woid::Any` is a general-purpose *owning* type-erasing container.
 The type accepts 7 template parameters so for the sake of sanity preservation we also provide `woid::AnyBuilder`.
 The defaults are
 ```cpp
 using ActualAny = AnyBuilder
                         ::WithSize<sizeof(void*)>